Broccode/acci_eaf/.ai/stories/Epic-1/task-event-sourcing-optimization.md

   - Schema for the Event table with columns according to architecture documentation ✅
   - Integration with MikroORM for Event persistence ✅

-### 4. Improvement of Test Coverage - IN PROGRESS
+### 4. Improvement of Test Coverage - COMPLETED

-- **Current Weakness:** Insufficient tests, especially for the Application layer
+- **Current Weakness:** Insufficient tests, especially for the Application layer ✅
 - **Required Measures:**
-  - Creation of Unit Tests for all Command and Query Handlers
+  - Creation of Unit Tests for all Command and Query Handlers ✅
-  - Creation of Tests for Event-Sourcing mechanisms
+  - Creation of Tests for Event-Sourcing mechanisms ✅
-  - Implementation of Integration Tests for Event Store and Projections
+  - Implementation of Integration Tests for Event Store and Projections ✅

 ### 5. Implementation of Read Model Projections - COMPLETED